Patent Litigation Support

 A Technology & Efficiency Approach

-GHB Intellect is well-equipped to provide services for patent litigation, pre-litigation and inter partes review (IPR) cases.
+GHB Intellect is well-equipped to provide services for technical assessment, patent litigation, pre-litigation and inter partes review (IPR) cases.
 We rely on our comprehensive cadre of hundreds of highly experienced and skilled experts in various technical and scientific fields.
 Extensive experience in managing litigation support allows us to create an efficient process of speed and accuracy to gain the results our clients have come to expect.

 We maintain high-tech laboratories with the ability to dissect cases with the most sophisticated RF, digital, electronics, software, electron-microscopy, and other equipment/tools.
 Our network of sources and suppliers in a vast array of high-tech industries allows us access to all sorts of products, components, and systems.